Poincar\'e dualization and Massey products: Geometric interpretation of the dualization

 \begin{lem} Let $A \xrightarrow{f} B$ be a map of cohomologically finite type cdgas, where the cohomology of $B$ furthermore satisfies Poincar\'e duality.
 Then if $f$ admits a retract $B \xrightarrow{r} A$ of $A$-modules, it extends to an $A_\infty$-morphism $P_n A \to B$, where $n$ is the cohomological dimension of $B$. \end{lem}

 \begin{proof} Poincar\'e duality of $B$ provides a quasi-isomorphism of dg-$B$-modules $B \to D_n B$, given by $b\mapsto b\wedge F$, where $F$ is a representative of a fundamental class (thought of as a degree zero element in $D_n B$).
-In particular, this is a quasi-isomorphism of dg-$A$-modules, and hence we may find a quasi-inverse $\psi$ in the category of $A_\infty$-$A$-bimodules.
+In particular, this is a quasi-isomorphism of dg-$A$-modules, and hence we may find a quasi-inverse $\psi$ in the category of $A_\infty$-$A$-bimodules, see \Cref{lem: quasi inverse}.
 The composition $\psi \circ D_n r$ is a map of $A_\infty$-$A$-bimodules, and hence we can apply \Cref{mapfromPD}. \end{proof}

-\begin{prop} Let $A$ be a connected cohomologically finite type cdga and $X$ a finite cell complex such that $A_{PL}(X)$ is weakly equivalent to $A$.
-Suppose we have embedded $X$ into $\mathbb{R}^n$ and thickened it to an $n$-dimensional manifold with boundary $M$.
+\begin{prop} (cf. \cite[Theorem 6]{La00}) Let $A$ be a connected cohomologically finite type cdga and $X$ a finite cell complex such that $A_{PL}(X)$ is weakly equivalent to $A$.
+Take an $n$-dimensional orientable manifold-with-boundary $M$ homotopy equivalent to $X$ (e.g. $M$ can be obtained by embedding $X$ into some $\mathbb{R}^n$ and thickening it to a manifold with boundary).
 Then $P_{n}A$ is weakly equivalent to $A_{PL}(D(M))$ where $D(M)$ denotes the double of $M$. \end{prop}

-\begin{proof} Choose a deformation retract for the inclusion $X \hookrightarrow M$ and the obvious retract for the inclusion $M \hookrightarrow D(M)$.
-The composition is the identity.
-Hence we have, on piecewise-linear forms, a map $A_{PL}(X) \to A_{PL}(D(M))$ which admits a retract.
-We thus obtain by \Cref{7.1} an $A_\infty$-morphism $P_n(A_{PL}(X)) \to A_{PL}(D(M))$, where $n$ denotes the dimension of $M$.
+\begin{proof} Since $X$ and $M$ are homotopy equivalent, we may replace $A_{PL}(X)$ by the quasi-isomorphic $A_{PL}(M)$.
+Consider the obvious retract for the inclusion of $M$ into its double $M \hookrightarrow D(M)$.
+On piecewise-linear forms we thus have a map $A_{PL}(M) \to A_{PL}(D(M))$ which admits a retract.
+We thus obtain by \Cref{7.1} an $A_\infty$-morphism $P_n(A_{PL}(M)) \to A_{PL}(D(M))$.
 It is cohomologically injective as a non-zero degree map between cdga's that satisfy cohomological Poincaré duality.
-Furthermore, since the sum of Betti numbers of $P_n(A_{PL}(X))$ is clearly twice that of $X$, this map is an $A_\infty$-quasi-isomorphism by \Cref{lem:bettinumberdouble} below.
-By \cite{CPRNW19}, $P_n(A_{PL}(X))$ and $A_{PL}(DM)$ are also weakly equivalent as cdgas. \end{proof}
+Furthermore, this map is an $A_\infty$-quasi-isomorphism since the sum of Betti numbers of $P_n(A_{PL}(M))$ is twice that of $M$, and the same holds for $A_{PL}(D(M))$ by the initial discussion in this section.
+By \cite{CPRNW19}, $P_n(A_{PL}(M))$ and $A_{PL}(DM)$ are also weakly equivalent as cdgas. \end{proof}